Composting for Municipal, County & State officials

 At the County level, it is important to know which municipalities in your county offer food scrap composting and how; which haulers operating in your county have, or want to have, routes hauling food scraps; which compost processors operate in and near your county and whether or not they accept food scraps.

-IFSC Recommendations: These include countywide educational efforts on in-home, backyard, and community-scale composting through the county website, providing educational materials, and training.
+IFSCC Recommendations: These include countywide educational efforts on in-home, backyard, and community-scale composting through the county website, providing educational materials, and training.

 - Provide compost training workshops and demonstrations on best practices for backyard and community-scale composting.